13 High-Demand Products for 2023 and Beyond (+ How to Sell Them)

 Michael Peters, VP of E-Commerce Operations at TB12

-With 2-day shipping shown to improve conversion rates and reduce cart abandonment, partnering with ShipBob lets ecommerce merchants turn logistics and warehousing from a cost center to a revenue driver.
+With 2-day shipping shown to improve conversion rates and reduce cart abandonment, partnering with ShipBob lets ecommerce merchants turn logistics and warehousing from a cost centre to a revenue driver.

 Get started with ShipBob

 As we’ve seen in response to the COVID-19 pandemic and in the years since, ecommerce sales trends can change quickly.
-In 2022, we expect 2021’s high-demand products to remain popular while bringing new trends to the forefront.
-The best thing you can do now, no matter what type of product you sell, is optimize your supply chain and prepare for potential future growth.
+In 2023, we expect last year’s high-demand products to remain popular while bringing new trends to the forefront.
+The best thing you can do now, no matter what type of product you sell, is optimise your supply chain and prepare for potential future growth.

 Partnering with the right 3PL can give your business the support and flexibility you need without having to manage ecommerce logistics for high-demand products in-house.

-Interested in ShipBob’s fulfillment services?
+Interested in ShipBob’s fulfilment services?
 To learn more about choosing how 2-day shipping can help your ecommerce business, contact ShipBob by clicking the button below.

 High demand products FAQs